 Do you have a constant toothache?
 Do you experience sensitivity when your teeth come into contact with hot or cold items?
-You might require a root canal, but you should be asking is; what is a root canal, and when will I need one?
-The treatment involves the removal of nerve tissue and infected pulp located in the center of the tooth.
+You might require a root canal, but you should be asking; what is a root canal, and when will I need one?
+The treatment involves the removal of nerve tissue and infected pulp located in the tooth’s center.

 Below, I will discuss everything you need to know about root canals and methods you can implement to keep your teeth healthy and avoid this procedure entirely.

 Your dentist will perform a root canal when the pulp of your tooth is injured, swollen, or infected, preserving the tooth’s structure, as once your dentist removes the pulp, your crown will stay intact.

 To prevent something, you need to know what causes it.
 Causes that can lead to having a root canal performed include: